 The 63rd Primetime Emmy® Awards, hosted by Jane Lynch, took place on Sunday, September 18, at NOKIA Theatre L.A.
-LIVE in downtown Los Angeles, and was telecast coast-to-coast on FOX.
+LIVE in downtown Los Angeles, and were telecast coast-to-coast on FOX.

 The show was produced by Archive Interviewee Mark Burnett.

-Interviewee John Walsh, host of America's Most Wanted is the 2011 receipient of the prestigious Governor's Award.
+Interviewee John Walsh, host of America's Most Wanted was the 2011 receipient of the prestigious Governor's Award.